rezanoraie/Iran-Provincial-Data-set/README.md

 Hello,
-Here you could find Iran Provinces Tax Data (Corporations Tax, Income Tax, Wealth Tax and VAT) and GDP
-from 1391-1398  for each Province
+Here you could find Iran Provinces Tax Data (Include Corporations Tax, Income Tax, Wealth Tax and VAT), GDP and Inflation (also CPI) from 1391-1398  for each Province